Information for Host Organizations

 The project calendar

-Teams work for their host organizations on a four-month project engagement.
+Teams work with their host organizations on a four-month project engagement.
 Potential host organizations submit online questionnaires from June through September.
 In the questionnaire, potential hosts describe the scope of the challenges they are facing and the solutions they would like an H-Lab team to work on.
-We ask potential hosts to detail the skillsets and expertise they believe would be most useful for team members to possess.
+We ask potential hosts to detail the skill sets and expertise they believe would be most useful for team members to possess.
 H-Lab faculty and mentors are available to assist potential host organizations in shaping and defining the project scope for the questionnaire.

 H-Lab strongly emphasizes creating concrete analysis as a primary component of the project deliverables—for example, new scheduling procedures, new business models, or improved operational efficiency plans.

 Host Organizations’ obligations

 There is no fee for host organizations to engage an H-Lab team.
-Host organizations do assume responsibility for team expenses if travel is required outside of the MIT area, for 1) team members’ round-trip coach airfare, and 2) reasonable lodging while they are on-site.
+Host organizations will assume responsibility for team expenses if travel is required outside of the MIT area, for 1) team members’ round-trip coach airfare, and 2) reasonable lodging while they are on site.